aartisr/fractals/README.md

 A: Yes!
 Create a new file in `fractals/` following the existing pattern, then update `ui.py` dropdown.

 **Q: How were the tumor detection models trained?**
-A: YOLOv5 trained on Open Access Series brain MRI dataset.
+A: Models were trained using YOLOv5 on the Open Access Series brain MRI dataset, then exported to ONNX format for fast, dependency-free inference.
 See [Fractals in Medical Imaging](wiki/Fractals-in-Medical-Imaging.md).

 **Q: What image formats are supported?**
 A: PNG, JPEG, TIFF, BMP, DICOM (via preprocessing).